Jackson Munro Public Service Fellowship

 What to Expect

-Application and selection processes occur during Winter Quarter, students work with program staff to develop internships in the spring, then complete their community-based work and participate in cohort activities during the summer months.
-Selected fellows receive a $5000 stipend for completing an internship of 200 hours (or more) between May and September.
+Application and selection processes occur during Spring Quarter, students work with program staff to develop internships, then complete their community-based work and participate in cohort activities during the summer months.
+Selected fellows receive a $5000 stipend for completing an internship of 200 hours (or more) between June and September.

-The Jackson Munro Public Service Fellowship requires that students are enrolled in Summer Quarter 2024, or enrolled in both Spring and Autumn Quarter 2024 OR Spring and Summer Quarter 2024 classes at the University of Washington.
+The Jackson Munro Public Service Fellowship requires that students are enrolled in both Spring and Autumn Quarter 2024 OR Spring and Summer Quarter 2024 classes at the University of Washington.
+Students who complete coursework in Spring 2024 are not eligible for this fellowship.

 Fellows are selected based on these criteria: